thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ## Key Features

 ### Real-time Updates
-- Monitors moOde's metadata file for changes.
+- Continuously monitors moOde’s metadata file for changes.
-- Instantly updates "Now Playing" status on ListenBrainz.
+- Instantly updates your "Now Playing" status on ListenBrainz.
-- Reflects current track information on your profile.
+- Ensures your currently playing track is always displayed on your profile.

 ### Smart Scrobbling
-- Configurable minimum play time before scrobbling.
+- Configurable minimum playback time before submitting a scrobble.
-- Optional filtering for radio or stream content.
+- Optional filtering of radio or stream content.
-- Accurate timestamp recording.
+- Precise timestamping for accurate play history.

 ### Offline Support
-- Local caching of failed submissions.
+- Automatically stores failed submissions locally.
-- Automatic retry when connection is restored.
+- Retries submissions once the connection is restored.
-- Persistent storage of pending scrobbles.
+- Keeps a persistent queue of pending scrobbles.
-- Reliable queue management.
+- Reliable scrobbling even under unstable network conditions.

 ### Easy Configuration
-- JSON-based settings file.
+- JSON-based configuration file for simple customization.
-- Adjustable features and behaviors.
+- Adjustable features and behavior.
-- Simple token-based authentication.
+- Token-based authentication for ListenBrainz.

 ---

 ## Prerequisites

-- moOde audio player installed.
+- moOde audio player installed on a Raspberry Pi.
-- Python 3.6 or higher.
+- Python 3.6 or later.
-- ListenBrainz account and API token.
+- A ListenBrainz account and API token.

 ---